2025 Impact by the Numbers

 Farm to Early Childhood

-21 farm to early childhood professional learning opportunities were offered online and in-person, reaching over 500 early educators across the country.
+21 farm to early childhood professional learning opportunities were offered online and in-person, reaching more than 500 early educators across the country.
+Learn more about farm to early childhood.

 Market Opportunities for Vermont Farms & Producers

-Over 150 Vermont farms sell to Vermont schools and early childhood programs with apples, maple syrup, ground beef, and dairy products being the top products.
+Over 150 Vermont farms sell to Vermont schools and early childhood programs, with apples, maple syrup, ground beef, and dairy products among the top products.
+It is estimated that Vermont schools spend $3.5 million on local food annually.
+Learn more about the This Farm Feeds Vermont Kids campaign.

 Farm to School Coaching Program

-22 coaches engaged in specially designed modules and workshops to develop their skills and knowledge to effectively coach school and early childhood teams through a Farm to School Institute or other farm to school planning.
+22 coaches engaged in specially designed modules and workshops to develop their skills and knowledge so they can effectively coach school and early childhood teams through a Farm to School Institute or other farm to school planning processes.

 State Funding Success